The vitamin pack includes vitamin A, iodine, and other supplements.

 While iodine can be useful in supporting thyroid function, taking too much can increase symptoms of anxiety, heart palpitations, and feeling excessively hot.

-Most people in the United States get enough iodine from foods and beverages, says the National Institutes of Health (NIH), and iodine deficiency is uncommon.
+Most people in the United States get enough iodine from foods and beverages, says the

 The average daily recommended amount of iodine for adults is 150 micrograms (mcg), states the NIH.
 Healthy women shouldn’t need more than 200 mcg of iodine a day, Levitan says.